-Gastar Exploration Ltd. said net production from its Marcellus Shale assets has increased more than 34-fold in a year, a result of ramped up drilling activity in the liquids-rich portion of the play during the second quarter of 2012.
+Gastar Exploration Ltd. said Wednesday net production from its Marcellus Shale assets have increased more than 34-fold in a year, a result of ramped up drilling activity in the liquids-rich portion of the play during the second quarter of 2012.

-Higher production totals were expected after the company announced in January that it would devote most of its 2012 capital expenditures (capex), $88.9 million, toward its liquids-rich holdings in the Marcellus (see NGI, Feb.
-6).
+Higher production totals were expected after the company announced in January that it would devote most of its 2012 capital expenditures (capex), $88.9 million, toward its liquids-rich holdings in the Marcellus (see Shale Daily, Feb.
+1).
 Gastar holds about 79,700 net acres in northern West Virginia and southwestern Pennsylvania, primarily in the wet-gas corridor of the Marcellus.

 The dramatic increase in net production in the Marcellus helped offset a slight decline in East Texas, where the Hilltop area averaged 13.7 MMcfe/d, a 17.5% decrease from 2Q2011 (16.6 MMcfe/d) and nearly 3% lower from 1Q2011 (14.1 MMcfe/d).

 “The lower volumes reflect natural declines in field production that were not offset by additional drilling due to low natural gas prices,” Gastar officials said.
 East Texas capex during the second quarter totaled $375,000.
 “While natural gas prices remain depressed, we intend to continue to limit our expenditures in East Texas to a minimum level of lease renewals and recompletions, with $1.5 million budgeted for the remainder of 2012.

 “We will also continue to monitor activity of other operators on nearby and adjacent acreage as they work to identify and develop various oil formations that may potentially underlie our acreage in East Texas.”